burakozcn01/halka-arz-bot/README.md

 ## Introduction

-Halka Arz Takip is a tool for monitoring IPO announcements and sending real-time notifications to a specified Discord channel.
+python-halka-arz is a tool for monitoring IPO announcements and sending real-time notifications to a specified Discord channel.
 The application uses web scraping to gather the latest IPO data and automates the process of keeping users informed.

 ## Features